tafka96/ServiceDesk/README.md

 # ServiceDesk
 A simple service tesk application.
 The backend is done with Java and Spring Boot, with H2 database.
 The front end is in React.
+To run the application Gradle, Java and Node are required.
 ## Run Application on Development server

 Run `gradlew bootrun` after cloning the repository.
 The first time setup might take a while to download all the neccessary node modules.